-- " 1,697 mobile home units protected with rent caps under the Jack Galvin Mobile Home Park Accord. - " 1,050 surveys and 103 site visits conducted to assess the needs of businesses (also counted toward SBSP accomplishments). - " 985 landlord-tenant and 137 fair housing cases opened with IFHMB. - " 863 hygiene kits, 160 ID card vouchers, 160 food gift cards, and 120 bus passes distributed by Mercy House. - " 86 units of affordable housing protected through the issuance of a \$24.6 million bond to rehabilitate and extend affordability covenants at Ontario Townhouses. - " 75 units of affordable housing added to the project area (in addition to the 100 units at Vista Verde) by closing funding gaps for Emporia Place Apartments; - " 12 technical assistance sessions conducted by the Ontario Strike Team with local business owners. - " 4 workshops about affordable housing opportunities (also counted toward CEP accomplishments).
+- " 1,697 mobile home units protected with rent caps under the Jack Galvin Mobile Home Park Accord. - " 1,594 surveys and 538 site visits conducted to assess the needs of businesses (also counted toward SBSP accomplishments). - " 1,735 landlord-tenant and 237 fair housing cases opened with IFHMB. - " 1,705 hygiene kits, 315 ID card vouchers, 990 food gift cards, and 368 bus passes distributed by Mercy House. - " 86 units of affordable housing protected through the issuance of a \$24.6 million bond to rehabilitate and extend affordability covenants at Ontario Townhouses. - " 75 units of affordable housing added to the project area (in addition to the 100 units at Vista Verde) by closing funding gaps for Emporia Place Apartments. - " 65 technical assistance sessions conducted by the Ontario Strike Team with local business owners. - " 8 workshops about affordable housing opportunities (also counted toward CEP accomplishments).

-- " Housing workshops were moved to a virtual environmental and were recorded for wider dissemination. - " Business outreach as adjusted to include information about pandemic related resources.
+- " Housing workshops were moved to a virtual environmental and were recorded for wider dissemination. - " Business outreach was adjusted to include information about pandemic related resources.